2002 The 500: Practice and qualifying

-Tony Kanaan (pictured in 2018) won his fourth career pole position on Saturday.
+Tony Kanaan (pictured in 2018) won his fourth career pole position.

 Three practice sessions were held prior to the race on Sunday—two on Friday and one on Saturday.
 The first session lasted 90 minutes, the second 75 minutes, and the third 60 minutes.
 In the first practice session on Friday morning, Tony Kanaan was fastest with a timed lap of 31.364 seconds, besting Franchitti, Carpentier, Alex Tagliani, and Andretti.
 Later that afternoon, Tagliani paced the second practice session with a time of 31.252 seconds, followed by Vasser, Michel Jourdain Jr., Kanaan, and Franchitti.
 Kanaan improved on his quickest time during the final practice session on Saturday morning, with a lap of 31.006 seconds; he outpaced Franchitti, Tagliani, Carpentier, and Jourdain Jr. Kenny Bräck, fifteenth-quickest in the session, spun without contact while exiting the second turn.

 During qualifying, which was held on Saturday afternoon and lasted 120 minutes, drivers were allowed to complete up to five warm-up laps prior to their two timed laps, the fastest of which would determine their starting position.
 Kanaan earned the fourth pole position of his CART career with a quickest time of 31.483 seconds.
 He was joined on the grid's front row by Junqueira, who was 0.118 seconds slower and held the pole position until Kanaan's lap.
 Da Matta qualified third, Andretti fourth, and Tracy fifth.
 Vasser, Tagliani, Carpentier, Franchitti, and Papis took positions sixth through tenth, and Jourdain Jr., Shinji Nakano, Fittipaldi, Scott Dixon, Bräck, Takagi, Mario Domínguez, and Oriol Servià completed the starting grid.
 After the qualifier, Kanaan jokingly ribbed on Junqueira and believed that the race would produce many passes and lead changes.